code42/code42cli/docs/userguides/legalhold.md

 ### Release a single custodian

-Use `remove-user` to remove a single custodian.
+Use `remove-user` to release a single custodian.
 For example:

 `code42 legal-hold remove-user --matter-id  123456789123456789 --username user@example.com`